cyclic-software/www/content/posts/6-command-line-tools-all-experts-know.md

---
+---
-Name: 6 Command line Tools All Experts Know
+Name: '6 Command line Tools All Experts Know'
-Slug: 6-command-line-tools-all-experts-know
+Slug: '6-command-line-tools-all-experts-know'
-Summary:
+Summary: ''
---
+---

 I work on Mac OSX and Linux command line environments.
 My tool kit is shaped by the needs I have.
 This is my tool box of tools that work with almost any command and help me go from just using the command line to being an expert.